-I haven’t posted anything in a while.
 Having thoughts, and getting them from my mind, to the page, is similar to herding cats.
-Being a writer, that loves to write?
-This was frustrating.
+Being a writer, that’s frustrating.

-I’ve come to relax.
-It is safer for everyone I love.
 What used to flow from my heart through my hands, is now literally pecking one sentence, or thought, at a time.
 They call it Chemo Brain, and I fought it for a long time.
 I should be able to do, say, and think like I normally would before Chemo, right?
-Tomorrow will be my 10th treatment, so no. Everything is new.
+Tomorrow will be my 10th treatment, so no.

 Be encouraged my warrior, because Chemo has it’s perks.
 Early on in this journey, I documented, “Things I Love (Thanks to Chemo).”
 You may be having toxins pumped into your body, but the outer shell is looking good.
 My eyes are bright, and clear, and that shower is down to 5 minutes.
 No more shaving because your body is hairless from head to toe.